Fifth Avenue Synagogue

-The Fifth Avenue Synagogue (קהלת עטרת צבי, officially Congregation Ateret Tsvi) is an Orthodox Jewish synagogue located at 5 East 62nd Street between Fifth and Madison Avenues on the Upper East Side of Manhattan, New York City, New York, United States.
+The Fifth Avenue Synagogue (קהלת עטרת צבי, officially Congregation Ateret Tsvi) is an Orthodox Jewish synagogue located at 5 East 62nd Street between Fifth and Madison Avenues on the Upper East Side of Manhattan in New York City, New York, United States.

-Founding
+History

 The synagogue was founded in 1958, by former members of Congregation Zichron Ephraim (now called Park East Synagogue) who opposed that congregation's decision to seat men and women together during services.
 Henry Hirsch, Myrtle Hirsch, Leib Merkin, and Hermann Merkin were among the congregation's founders.
-Author Herman Wouk was an early member of the Fifth Avenue Synagogue.
+Author Herman Wouk was an early member of the congregation.

+The synagogue hosted the 2025 Jerusalem conference in New York, an event conducted to build connections between Israel and Diaspora Jews held in conjunction with the Israel Day on Fifth parade.